Filmation

-Filmation Associates was an American production company founded by Lou Scheimer, Hal Sutherland and Norm Prescott in 1962.
+Filmation Associates was an American production company founded by Lou Scheimer in 1962.
 Filmation produced animated and live-action productions and was last located in Woodland Hills, California.

 In 1989, Filmation was closed by parent company Group W Productions and its intellectual properties were acquired by French cosmetic firm L'Oréal.
 Since then, the rights to Filmation's productions have changed hands several times and are today owned primarily by DreamWorks Animation.

-Notable series that Filmation produced include the DC Comics and Archie Comics animated adaptations, Fat Albert and the Cosby Kids, the animated version of Star Trek, its version of Ghostbusters and the two adaptations of the Mattel toyline Masters of the Universe (He-Man and the Masters of the Universe and She-Ra: Princess of Power).
+Notable series that Filmation produced include the DC Comics and Archie Comics animated adaptations, Fat Albert and the Cosby Kids, Star Trek: The Animated Series, its version of Ghostbusters and the two adaptations of the Mattel toyline Masters of the Universe (He-Man and the Masters of the Universe and She-Ra: Princess of Power).

 History

 Background

 From left to right: Norm Prescott, Hal Sutherland and Lou Scheimer.

 Filmation rotary logo seen in the company’s shows and credits from 1969 till the departure of Norm Prescott from Filmation (in 1981-82).

 Lou Scheimer and Filmation's main director Hal Sutherland met in 1957 while working at Larry Harmon Pictures on the made-for-TV Bozo and Popeye cartoons.
 Eventually Larry Harmon closed the studio by 1961.
 Scheimer and Sutherland went to work at a small company called True Line, one of whose owners was Marcus Lipsky, who then owned Reddi-wip whipped cream.
 SIB Productions, a Japanese firm with U.S. offices in Chicago, approached them about producing a cartoon called Rod Rocket.
 The two agreed to take on the work and also took on a project for Family Films, owned by the Lutheran Church–Missouri Synod, for ten short animated films based on the life of Christ.
 Paramount Pictures soon purchased SIB Productions, and True Line's staff increased, including the arrival of former radio disc jockey Norm Prescott, who became a partner in the firm.
 He had already been working on the animated feature Pinocchio in Outer Space which was primarily produced by Belvision Studios.